ray-project/ray/doc/source/cluster/guide.rst

 - You can push files to the cluster using ``ray rsync_up`` (:ref:`reference<ray-rsync>`).

-Alternatively, you can specify your environment in Python at runtime using :ref:`Runtime Environments<runtime-environments>`.
+Alternatively, you can specify your environment in Python using :ref:`Runtime Environments<runtime-environments>`.
 This also allows you to specify different environments per actor, per task, or per Ray Client connection, all on the same long-running Ray cluster.

 Autoscaling with Ray